 At All Saints we assess and monitor student progress in a number of ways:

 - Students receive written feedback from their subject teachers which can be found in students’ exercise books.
 It is written in green pen so that it is helpfully identifiable.

 - Students receive oral feedback from their subject teachers.

-- Students sit a range of formal assessments, tests and examinations for which they receive a score or grade.
+- Students sit a range of formal assessments, teacher assessments and mock examinations for which they receive a score or grade.
 Formal assessments take place three times per year.

 - Students discuss their progress with their form tutor.